wstclzy2010/futurerestore/README.md

 1. Device must be jailbroken and nonceEnabler patch must be active
 2. Open shsh file and look up the generator
   * Looks like this: `<key>generator</key><string>0xde3318d224cf14a1</string>`
-3. Write the generator to device's NVRAM
+3. Write the generator to device's nvram
   * SSH into the device and run `nvram com.apple.System.boot-nonce=0xde3318d224cf14a1` to set the generator *0xde3318d224cf14a1*
   * verify with `nvram -p`
 4. Connect your device in normal mode to computer